 Australia's New South Wales warns next 2 days 'critical' as COVID-19 outbreak grows

-SYDNEY, July 5 (Reuters) - Australia's New South Wales (NSW) on Monday said the next two days would be "absolutely critical" in deciding whether a two-week anti-coronavirus lockdown in Sydney, set to end on July 9, will have to be extended amid rising Delta variant case numbers.
+SYDNEY (Reuters) -Australia’s New South Wales (NSW) on Monday said the next two days would be “absolutely critical” in deciding whether a two-week anti-coronavirus lockdown in Sydney, set to end on July 9, will have to be extended amid rising Delta variant case numbers.

 With more than five million Sydney residents under strict stay-at-home orders, total infections in the latest outbreak have topped 300.
 NSW reported 35 locally acquired cases on Monday, matching the biggest daily rise in infections so far this year, recorded two days ago.